-Understanding Palliative Care is a short interactive module to help you learn more about what palliative care is and the benefits it offers.
+Understanding Palliative Care is a short interactive module to help you learn more about what palliative care is and the support it offers.

 As you go through the module you will hear from Albertans who have personally benefitted from palliative care and learn how palliative care professionals and community members can help relieve the symptoms and stress of living with a serious illness.

 Watch this video clip from the module to find out what interviewees Bill and Colleen want everyone to know about palliative care.

 Understanding Palliative Care was inspired by a public education module created by the All Ireland Institute of Hospice and Palliative Care and developed in consultation with a working group of members from across Alberta.